 from 250 to 450m.

-The length of the course is measured with a measuring tape, wheel or GPS and is printed on the start and results lists.
+The length of the course is measured with a measuring tape, wheel or GPS and is printed on the start and results reports.

 91.3.
 Gates

 91.3.2.
-Gates must be alternately red and blue.
-Flag panels should be approximately 75 cm wide and approximately 50 cm high.
-They are fixed between the poles so that the lower edge of the flag is at a distance of about 1 m from the snow, and also so that they can come off at least one pole.
+The gates should be alternately red and blue.
+The flags should be approximately 75 cm wide and approximately 50 cm high.
+They are attached between the poles so that the lower edge of the flag is about 1 m from the snow, and also so that they can come off from at least one pole.

 91.3.3.
-The width of the gate should be between 6 and 8m for the distance between the two nearest inner poles of an open gate, and 8 to 12m for a closed gate.
-The panels of the flags must be such that, according to at least, on one pole the flag could be torn off.
+The width of the gate should be in the range from 6 to 8 m - the distance between the two nearest internal poles of an open gate, and from 8 to 12 m - for a closed gate.
+The flags must be such that at least, on one pole the flag could have come off.

 7% of the height difference corresponds to the minimum number of turns.

-For athletes U14 and U16: the minimum number of changes in direction (turns) is 8% - 12% of the height difference in meters.
+For U14 and U16 athletes: the minimum number of direction changes (turns) is 8% - 12% of the height difference in meters.

 92.1.
 General characteristics of the route

-The terrain on which the competition takes place should be as undulating and hilly as possible.
-The track width should be about 30m.
+The terrain on which the competition is held should be as undulating and hilly as possible.
+The width of the track should be about 30m.

-The inspector who checks the route for its approval decides whether the width of the route is sufficient and, if necessary, may instruct that work be carried out to widen it.
-He may also approve a course less than 30m wide, depending on the contour and terrain requirements, if the sections of the course before and after the choke point allow it.
+The inspector who inspects the route for the purpose of its approval decides whether the width of the route is sufficient and, if necessary, can order widening work.
+He may also approve a route less than 30m wide, depending on the contour and requirements of the terrain, if the sections of the route before and after the narrow section allow this.

 The super-G course is prepared in the same way as the downhill course.
-The sections of the course where the gates are set up and the competitors change direction must be prepared in the same way as the slalom course.
+Sections of the course where gates are installed and competitors change direction must be prepared in the same way as a slalom course.

-Prior to setting the course, the competitors, if circumstances permit, must be given the opportunity to ski freely on the closed slope of the competition.
+Before setting up the course, participants, if circumstances permit, must be given the opportunity to freely ski down the closed competition slope.

-All courses hosting U16 - U14 Super G must be certified.
-If a FIS Giant Slalom certified course is to be used, a safety inspection by the FIS Technical Expert is required.
+All courses where U16 - U14 Super-G competitions are held must be certified.
+If a course certified for FIS giant slalom is to be used, a safety inspection by an OSF technical expert is required.

 93. (1003) Setting up the route

-In this note I want to give some tips about the passage of the slalom track.
-Of course there are more general reasoning, theory, exercises.
-But there are specific tips that can help right away.
-I will cite those that really helped, or at least “set the right vector” where to strive.
+In this note I would like to give some tips on how to navigate the slalom course.
+Of course, there are more general arguments, theory, and exercises.
+But there are also specific tips that can help right away.
+I will give you those that really helped, or at least “set the right vector” where to strive.
 This season (2017) there were few such specific tips, only three.
-Two were received not from outside, but as advice to oneself :).
-The third advice I heard from Alexander Mityakov.
+Two were received not from the outside, but as advice to oneself :).
+I heard the third piece of advice from Alexander Mityakov.

-Of course, this advice is very subjective.
-What “worked” for me today is not a fact that would have been conveyed to me “past” and even more so for an “outside observer” 🙂
+Of course, such advice is very subjective.
+What “worked” for the current me is not the fact that it would have been conveyed to the “past” me, and even more so for the “outside observer” :)

-I'm going to the council.
-Grabbed it at Giant's Week.
-We trained the Moscow giant, the distance between the gates was 24 meters, the gap was small, for skis R27 m, the speed was decent, the landmarks flashed quickly.
-Edge cases, which is good, didn't work.
-If you go too straight, then on the third gate (out of only eight) you no longer fit in, you go into demolition, the speed is irretrievably lost.
-Of course you pass the track, but it sucks.
-If, on the contrary, you move too far from the track, this leads to a too sharp turn, which the skis do not write out in these conditions.
-Again, the arc is lost.
+Let's move on to the advice.
+I caught him during the “Giant Week”.
+We trained the Moscow giant, the distance between the gates was 24 meters, the spread was small, the skis were R27 m, the speed was decent, the poles flashed quickly.
+Edge cases, which is good, did not work.
+If you go too straight, then at the third gate (out of a total of eight) you no longer fit in, you end up drifting, and your speed is irretrievably lost.
+Of course you pass the route, but it sucks.
+If, on the contrary, you move too far from the track, this leads to a turn that is too sharp, which the skis cannot handle in these conditions.
+Again the arc is lost.

-In the end, the optimal trajectory was found, along which the skis went to the maximum in an arc.
-And just then it was discovered that it is possible and vice versa.
-You can know well the “favorite” arc along which the skis will go with the ratio of edge angle and pressure on the ski that is familiar to you.
-Next, you simply need to build a trajectory so that this arc is working, starts from entering the pole and ends in front of the pole.
-Then you need to hold on, naturally (finally) relieving pressure in order to load again at the beginning of the next “favorite” arc.
+In the end, the optimal trajectory was found, along which the skis moved in an arc to the maximum.
+And it was here that it was discovered that the other way around was possible.
+You can know well the “favorite” arc along which the skis will go with your usual ratio of edge angle and pressure on the ski.
+Next, you simply need to build a trajectory so that this arc is working, starts from approaching the pole and ends in front of the pole.
+Then you need to hold on, naturally (finally) releasing the pressure, so that at the beginning of the next “favorite” arc you can load it again.

-In slalom, I haven’t endured this experience yet, but I’m looking forward to the next “week of the giant” 🙂
+I haven’t had this experience in slalom yet, but I’m looking forward to the next “giant’s week” :)

-Dive forward (on a double stick) at the exit of the hairpin (or snake)
+Dive forward (on a double peg) at the exit of a hairpin (or snake)

-I heard advice from Alexander Mityakov.
-At the exit from the hairpin, you need to make a dive onto a double stick.
-According to internal sensations, it turns out almost a butt head, but the main thing, of course, is to sharply load the ski toes, with a margin.
-Then the skis come out of the hairpin very well with a sharp twist.
-Even if the exit from the hairpin is flat (which is quite rare these days), it still doesn't hurt to have some margin in the top entry to the next stick.
-There is nothing incomprehensible here.
-In the hairpin, the skis go almost exactly down, with a minimum divorce.
-Picking up speed.
-At the exit, you need to wrap up without entering the double last stick of the figure.
-Diving forward quickly loads the front half of the ski by unloading the back half.
-If the ski went across, then this would lead to a breakdown of the heels, there would be a turn in the air around the toes.
-But the ski goes exactly down, so there can be no heel failure.
-And the edged toe bends more than usual and takes out into the turn.
-Works great.
-Dashed off for the season before automatism.
-Alexander, thanks!
+I heard the advice from Alexander Mityakov.
+At the exit from the hairpin you need to dive onto a double pole.
+From the inside I feel like I’m almost head-butting, but the main thing, of course, is to sharply load the tips of the skis, with a reserve.
+Then the skis come out of the hairpin with a sharp turn very well.
+Even if the exit from the hairpin is gentle (which is quite rare now), it is still not harmful to have a reserve in the upper approach to the next pin.
+There is nothing unclear here.
+In the hairpin, the skis go almost straight down, with minimal lift.
+Speed is picking up.
+At the exit you need to turn without going to the double last pole of the figure.
+A forward dive quickly loads the front half of the ski by unloading the back half.
+If the ski went across, it would lead to the heels falling off, and there would be a turn in the air around the toes.
+But the ski goes straight down, so there can be no slipping of the heels.
+And the edged toe bends more than usual and takes you into the turn.
+It works great.
+I drove it a season before automaticity.
+Alexander, thank you!

 Increasing the “burnt” maximum speed

 There is no advice yet, but there are observations.
-In general, I noticed from others that the technique and the time of passing the route are both quantity and quality.
-Technique increases gradually, and the performance in competitions or “training races” does not change much relative to others.
+In general, I noticed from others that technique and time on the route are like quantity and quality.
+The technique increases gradually, and the performance in competitions or “training races” relative to others does not change much.

-And then suddenly there is a jump for a second or a half on a 20-second track.
-It seems that quantity has grown into quality.
-But then the owner of this new quality can drive clumsily and not at all technically, and the time will still remain “new” 🙂 That is, it’s more like that he just started to go faster, got used to the fact that the milestones “flash” with such frequency 🙂 About myself, unfortunately, there is nothing to say, I’m waiting for this jump of season three ...
+And then suddenly there comes a jump of a second or a half on a 20-second track.
+It seems that quantity has turned into quality.
+But then the owner of this new quality can drive clumsily and not at all technically, but the time will still remain “new” :) That is, it looks more like he just started driving faster, got used to the fact that the poles “flash” with such frequency :) About Unfortunately, I have nothing to say about myself yet, I’m waiting for this leap for three seasons...

-First- the barrier does not rise in the track.
+First— the barrier does not increase on the track.
 It is very easy to check.
-We often go to the track for a while (more details here:).
-Of course, when the stopwatch “knocks”, you first go to top speed, and in subsequent passages you try to "jump over your head."
-So, this does not affect the time of passage of the route 🙂
+We often walk the track for a while (more details here:).
+Of course, when the stopwatch “knocks”, you go first to maximum speed, and in subsequent passages you try to “jump over your head.”
+So, this does not affect the time it takes to complete the route :)

 Second observation.
 Off the track, those colleagues who are significantly faster on the track also go noticeably faster.
-So, you can work on increasing the speed in free skating (more about the ratio of the route and free skating here:).
-Of course, we are not talking about descending in a straight line, you need to increase the speed in arcs, and “close” the arcs as much as possible.
-In general, you need to increase the acceleration in the first place, and the speed as a result 🙂
+This means you can work on increasing your speed in free skating (read more about the relationship between track and free skating here:).
+Of course, we are not talking about straight descent; the speed needs to be increased in arcs, and the arcs must be “closed” as much as possible.
+In general, you need to increase acceleration first of all, and speed as a consequence :)

-Then the threshold of the "burnt" maximum speed can and will increase.
-Or maybe not, I don’t know yet 🙂 Alexander Mityakov believes that you just need to look further, but it didn’t help me.
+Then the threshold for the “lived” maximum speed may increase.
+Or maybe not, I don’t know yet :) Alexander Mityakov believes that you just need to look further, but it didn’t help me.